faf0/thinkpad-scripts/README.md

 # About

-Scripts for Ubuntu 14.04 (or similar distributions) on Lenovo ThinkPads (tested on X1 Carbon 2nd Generation).
+Scripts for Ubuntu 14.04 and 16.04 (or similar distributions) on Lenovo ThinkPads (tested on X1 Carbon 2nd Generation).

 # Script Descriptions